cmaneu/XamarinUniversity/README.md

 # Class Materials

-All class materials for Xamarin University can be found [here](https://github.com/xamarin/XamarinUniversity/tree/master/Course_Materials), categorized by course.
+All class materials for Xamarin University will be posted in the [course_materials](https://github.com/xamarin/XamarinUniversity/tree/master/Course_Materials) directory, categorized by course.
+Check back often, we'll be posting new class materials daily.

 # Xamarin University Forum